-If you have paid the extra fees for a personalised number plate, the odds are good you don’t want to lose that number when you change vehicles.
-Fortunately, you don’t have to!
-There is a fairly simple process to follow in order to retain your private plate, and thanks to some new rule changes by the DVLA it will cost less to do so!
+If you have a personalised number plate chances are you may want to assign it to another vehicle or keep the number to use at a later date.
+There is a fairly simple process to follow in order to retain your private plate, and thanks to some new rule changes by the DVLA it now costs less to do so!

 - There are a few instances in which private plates cannot be transferred.
 If this is the case, it should be noted in the vehicle’s V5C.
 Just be sure to check before applying!